twitchtv/twirp/docs/errors.md

 }
 ```

-The metadata is available on the client:
+Metadata is available on the client as expected:

 ```go
 if twerr.Code() == twirp.Unavailable {